Lissy93/dashy/README.md

 - Build: `yarn build`
 - Run: `yarn start`

-After making changes to your configuration file, you will need to run: `yarn build` to rebuild.

 #### Deploy to the Cloud

 Dashy supports 1-Click deployments on several popular cloud platforms (with more on the way!).
 To get started, just click a link below: